rahulranjanmca/circlemonk/docs/core-java-interview-questions/threading.md

 ### Difference between making a thread using Thead class vs Runnable interface?

+- When we extend Thread class, we can’t extend any other class even we require and When we implement Runnable, we can save a space for our class to extend any other class in future or now.
+- When we extend Thread class, each of our thread creates unique object and associate with it.
+When we implements Runnable, it shares the same object to multiple threads.

+---
 ### Can a thread be stopped?
 What is the way?

 ### What is CompletableFuture?